-Join Katie Rodgers, LCSW & RYT-200 at Noda Yoga(3201 North Davidson Street, above Cabo Fish Taco) every other Sunday at 5pm for a 75-minute Restorative Yoga Class.
+Join Katie Rodgers, LCSW & RYT-200 at Noda Yoga(3201 North Davidson Street, above Cabo Fish Taco) every Thursday at 9:30am and every other Sunday at 5pm for a 75-minute Restorative Yoga Class.
 No prior experience is needed and this type of yoga can accommodate all body types.
+Katie is now Level 1 Certified “Relax and Renew®” through Judith Hanson Lasater.

 Oftentimes in restorative yoga, people will start to learn more about their body, such as where they hold tension or where pain is originating from.
 As a result of this practice, tension is released in those areas in our day to day lives.